 Alternatively, SpO2 readings are an effective tool in screening out covid-19 cases.
 Timely medical evaluation warranted when the readings drop below the threshold of 90-92%.

 This oxygen monitor is made up of a soft, semi-rigid silicon body and does not incorporate latex, preventing any allergic reactions by the patient’s skin upon contact.

 Despite using infrared radiation, the device does not reach excessive temperatures.

 Proper Placement Guidelines

 The clip sits securely upon any finger of the patient (except the thumb).
-The preferred site of application for newborns immediately after birth is the right hand since the SpO2 values on the right hand (pre-ductal) are more representative for brain oxygenation.
+Also the preferred site of application for newborns immediately after birth is the right hand since the SpO2 values on the right hand (pre-ductal) are more representative for brain oxygenation.

-Application of the sensor influences the readings and must be done with consideration to the weight of the patient, type of sensor suitable for the patient’s medical condition, and an appropriate application site.
+Application of the sensor influences the readings.
+So it must be done with consideration to the weight of the patient, type of sensor suitable for the patient’s medical condition, and an appropriate application site.

 Choosing the correct application site

 An optimal application site is chosen with attention to: